 And there it was again and again and again, blasting through the speaker!

 “What the hell is that?!”
 I demanded at last.
 “I’m haunted!
 I’m hearing crickets!”

 “That’s my phone,” Molly answered.
 “Chris keeps texting tonight.”

 How is it that I’ve never heard Molly’s phone before, and she had it connected to the speaker, of all things!
 Night after night after night, my sweet Cricket comes to me in a new way.
 “Mom, I’m here.
 You asked me to come, and I did.”

 I dreamed of her Wednesday!
 She was only 2 days gone.
 It was a very physical dream, with weight and body.
 I could feel her.
 She bit me, hard.
 She liked to nibble my arm while I petted her, like she was grooming me for little vermin or something.
 It never hurt, of course, her little love nips.
 That’s what she did in this dream, only hard.

 It didn’t hurt at all or break the skin, but it was a fantastic, dream-variety bite that I could FEEL.
 She’s with me.
 I knew that’s what she wanted me to know from that dream.

-And then I was finished moving, sitting out alone on my beautiful back patio, illuminated in the dark, listening to the nightsong of my new home.
-It’s so loud and melodious.
-It’s such a beautiful place to sit and reflect on our lives together, heal from the loss of her physical companionship, and celebrate our spiritual relationship.
+And then I was finished moving, sitting alone on my beautiful back patio, illuminated in the dark, listening to the nightsong of my new home.
+It’s so loud and melodious, the music of crickets here.
+It’s a beautiful place to sit and reflect on our lives together, to heal from the loss of her physical companionship, and celebrate our spiritual relationship.

 She’s with me forever, I can trust that!
 I guess there was a part of me that feared I wouldn’t feel her or know if I felt her, or give myself permission to feel her.